 For my software rescue, my predecessor’s strategy had been “pretend things aren’t as bad as everyone is saying”.
 I knew that wouldn’t work, and we had to admit the truth.
 This was going to cause a lot of upset.
 I might be fired.
 I needed to warn my team and my customers about it, and get them on side.
 So my first step was “Send invitations for initial discussions”.

 Get to work.
 You can do it!
 The first step is going to take you less than an hour.
 You have everything you need.
 There are no distractions, no excuses.
 Now it’s time.
 Just jump to it, and do it.
 You’ll feel much better when you have finished.

-But there’s someone else traveling with you on your climb up the mountain.
+There’s someone else traveling with you on your climb up the mountain.
 We call it your Inner Child.
 It wants to have fun.
-And it needs a drink.
+It wants a drink.
 It wants your attention.
-Most of all, it doesn’t think you can make it to the top of the mountain, and it doesn’t want to go there anyway.
-If you suffer from procrastination you have a particular noisy inner child.
-Try to keep it quiet for an hour – there’s a reward coming.
+It doesn’t think you can make it to the top of the mountain, and it doesn’t want to go there anyway.
+If you’re a procrastinator you have a particular noisy inner child.
+Try to keep it quiet for an hour - there’s a reward coming.

 #5 Give yourself a reward

 Take a break.
 You deserve it.
 Have a coffee or a snack.
 Go for a walk, read a chapter of a book, watch a video, play a game.
 Reward your inner child.
 But avoid alcohol, because you are going to get back to work soon.

 And beware – it’s just a short break.
 You aren’t packing up for the day!
 This is a dangerous time – procrastination is just a heartbeat away.
 Don’t let your inner child get the upper hand, or you’ll be away with the fairies again.
 Tell it another reward will be coming along soon, and get back in control.